juliaguida/oystercard/pills/pairing.md

 ### Style Summary

 In review there are a lot of ways that you can approach pairing and a lot of ways that a pairing session can end up.
 As an advanced pair programmer you are not absolutist about what particular style you are using moment to moment; it is all about compromise, 'give and take', with your current partner.
 Professional pair programmers may swap backwards and forwards through a number of the above styles during the course of a single days work.
 As a novice programmer we recommend that you initially strive for the 'Shared Head Space' pattern.
-Once you feel you are achieving that on a semi-regular basis you can loosen up a bit; but the most important thing in the first instance is to recognize the pros and cons of the different styles and have an open discussion with your pair partner about which styles you are finding yourself in and how to push yourself towards a 'shared head space'.
+Once you feel you are achieving that on a semi-regular basis you can loosen up a bit; but the most important thing in the first instance is to recognise the pros and cons of the different styles and have an open discussion with your pair partner about which styles you are finding yourself in and how to push yourself towards a 'shared head space'.

 If you'd like help mastering the different pairing styles please do see the [pair_scaffolding](pair_scaffolding.md) :pill: pill for how someone can help 'scaffold' a pairing session for you.